 Health and Safety Management:-

 - Systematic use of techniques to identify and remove hazards, the control of risks which remain, and the use of techniques to influence the behavior and encourage safe attitudes.
-This is the primary responsibility of management.
+This is the primary responsibility of safety management.

 Practical Objectives of Safety Management:-